What is Trauma?

 Trauma is hard to define.
 Of course, there is a medical definition for trauma, but, in reality, it is far more individual.
 At its core, trauma is about fragmentation– the experiencing of a strong sense of overwhelm and powerlessness.
 When we experience trauma, it’s like wearing blinders.
 We feel stuck in rigidity and lose perspective.
 Trauma separates us from ourselves and from others, binding us to the past.

 Many people struggle with trauma around life’s inevitable experiences with grief, change, loss, and disappointment, and others struggle with complex trauma stemming from abuse, neglect, assault, and other forms of violence (including accidental, natural, and violence inflicted by others).
-My aim is to facilitate a journey back to the whole of the self, and I work with folks who have experienced trauma, using a variety of therapeutic modalities and experiences to approach this work.
+Our aim at Simply Being is to facilitate a journey back to the whole of the self.
+We work with folks who have experienced trauma, using a variety of therapeutic modalities and experiences to approach this work.